benoj/benoj.github.io/_posts/2015-03-03-why-i-think-randomised-test-data-is-good.md

 	// getBreed left out for sake of brevity
 }
 {% endhighlight %}
 This is great as our tests are green and all is good.
-Unless we want a second labrador with another name...
+Unless we want a second Labrador with another name...

 Now there are two possible solutions to this problem (excluding randomised test input).